-To members:

-Address of member unit:
+To members: Address of member u nit:

-The board of directors is going to consider ending your membership and occupancy rights evicting you. and
+The board of directors is going to consider ending your membership and occupancy rights and evicting you.

-The board of directors is going to consider whether you have broken the Co-operative's by and, if so, whether you should be evicted.
-The grounds for this are stated in this Notice. -laws
+The board of directors is going to consider whether you have broken the Co-operative's by-laws and, if so, whether you should be evicted.
+The grounds for this are stated in this Notice.

 The meeting to consider this will be in the place and at the time stated in this Notice.
-You chave to arrive before the arrival time stated in this Notice. lo not
+You do not have to arrive before the arrival time stated in this Notice.

-The proposed date for ending your membership and occupancy rights is stated in this Notice board may set a later date. e.
-Th
+The proposed date for ending your membership and occupancy rights is stated in this Notice.
+The board may set a later date.

 You may appear and speak at the meeting.
 You may present written material.
-You may have lawyer or other representative speak for you. /e a
+You may have a lawyer or other representative speak for you.

-You do not have to vacate your unit, but after your membership and occupancy rights are enthe Co-operative may get possession of the unit by obtaining an order of the Landlord and Tenant Board terminating your occupancy and evicting you under Part V.1 of the Resident Tenancies Act , 2006 if it applies, or else by obtaining a writ of possession from the court.
+You do not have to vacate your unit, but after your membership and occupancy rights are ended, the Co-operative may get possession of the unit by obtaining an order of the Landlord and Tenant Board terminating your occupancy and evicting you under Part V.1 of the Residential Tenancies Act, 2006 if it applies, or else by obtaining a writ of possession from the court.

+Complete one box and delete others:

+IN-PERSON ATTENDANCE ONLY

 Place of board meeting:

+Time and date of board meeting: - -

+Time for arrival: •

+ELECTRONIC ATTENDANCE ONLY

 Time and date of board meeting:

+Instructions for attending: Click on link:

+Password:

+Phone Number in case of problems:

+Time for connecting:

+IN-PERSON OR ELECTRONIC ATTENDANCE

+Place of board meeting:

+Time and date of board meeting:

+Instructions for attending: Click on link:

+Password:

+Phone Number in case of problems:

-Time for arrival:
+Time for connecting or arrival:

-Proposed termination date:
+Prop Proposed termination date:

-Grounds of termination:
+Grou ınds of termination:

-(a) By-laws and parts of by-laws:
+(a) By-laws and parts of by -laws: :

 (b) Summary of facts:

-Attachments: (See section 12.2(c) (Notice to Appear Additional Information) of the Occupancy By-law about what should be included.
+Atta chme Appear Additional Information) of the Occupancy Ed.
 List the Attachments here.)

-Signature:
+By-law

-9 Cardiff Housing Co-operative Inc.
+Sign ature e: Card iff Housing Co-operative Inc.

-Date: By: Print name: Title:
+Date : By: Print name: Title: